MishkatZaman/Mi3/README.md

 made on my potato laptop to make it work faster as I had more important stuff on desktop

-Its minimal uses like 300 mb on idle
+Its minimal uses like 300 mb on idle.

-Its a minimal black & white theme
+Minimal black & white theme
 ![i3 desktop](Pictures/screenshot/screenshot.png)

 ## Requirements